SysCompass/compass/_includes/apirefs/switches/getswitches.md

 <td>switchIp (optional)</td>
 <td>query</td>
 <td>string</td>
-<td>Only the switch(es) with the IP(s) will be returned.
+<td>The switch with the IP will be returned.
 Repeating with multiple switchIp for querying multiple specified switches</td>
 </tr>

 <tr>